 Abuse of amnesty provisions can result in a violation of the Code of Student Conduct.
 Amnesty does not preclude students from being charged with allegations of misconduct related to Part II, section B.2 (Actions against Members of the University Community and Others).
-The Code of Student Conduct amnesty provisions do not impact criminal proceedings or charges.
-Amnesty does not preclude students from being required to meet with University staff and to participate in conditions such as counseling and alcohol assessments.
-The Office for Student Rights and Resolution can assist with questions related to amnesty provisions.
+The Code of Student Conduct amnesty provisions do not influence criminal proceedings or charges.
+Amnesty does not preclude students from being required to meet with University staff and to participate in conditions such as counseling, alcohol assessments, and other requirements.
+The Office for Student Rights & Resolution may also assist with questions related to amnesty provisions, but the final determination regarding amnesty will be made by the Managing Director of the Office of Student Conduct or designee or the Title IX Administrator or designee in Title IX cases.